MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-viewpolicy.md

 ---
 title: Quickstart - View Azure Information Protection in the Azure portal - AIP
 description: If your organization is brand new to Azure Information Protection, start here to add the service to the Azure portal, confirm the protection service is activated, and publish labels and policy settings.
-author: cabailey
-author: cabailey
+author: mlottner
-ms.author: cabailey
+ms.author: mlottner
-manager: barbkess
+manager: rkarlin
 ms.date: 12/04/2019
 ms.topic: quickstart
 ms.collection: M365-security-compliance